Kansas vs Arkansas Players to Watch - Second Round

 Kansas' Last Game

-Kansas won its previous game against Howard, 96-68, on Thursday.
-Wilson was its top scorer with 20 points.
+Kansas won its previous game versus Howard, 96-68, on Thursday.
+Wilson was its leading scorer with 20 points.

 |Name